 - Safety first when it comes to costumes and decorations!
 Don’t use candles, use battery-powered flickering tea lights!
 Cats are drawn to those dancing, flickering flames, and their tails seem to have a mind of their own when it comes to investigating candles.
 And, make sure that all electrical cords for light-up decor are out of reach, and that dangly-jangly-sparkley costume and home decorations are secure.
 Your cat might like to play with them because they are visually interesting, but they are BAD NEWS if they are accidentally eaten.
 It costs a lot of moolah to have things removed from your pet’s stomach, and they can cause fatal blockages if not caught quickly.

 - Limit the use of cat costumes.
 Seriously, your cat does not enjoy wearing costumes, even if she IS incredibly adorable in them!
 If you must dress your kitty up, do so just long enough to take a few pictures and then take the costume off.
 Never let your costumed pet out of sight – she might accidentally get caught up on something, or accidentally eat a part of her costume.
 Further, avoid costumes with elastic, which may be too tight and restrict circulation, and avoid costumes that restrict or flatten whiskers, as this can even be painful for your kitty.
-The best thing to do is to digitally add Halloween costumes and decor onto your pet AFTER taking pictures of her (see the adorable photo to the left?
-The mask was digitally added)!
+The best thing to do is to digitally add Halloween costumes and decor onto your pet AFTER taking pictures of her!

 - Keep an eye on the treats!
 Generally, cats aren’t drawn to candy because they can’t really taste sweetness in foods.
 However, dogs will eat chocolate, and that is NOT good for pooches – it can actually poison them and be fatal if they eat enough of it.
 So please make sure that all Halloween treats are kept out of reach of your curious and snack-demanding furry friends!
 And, make sure to keep empty wrappers out of reach, too – they make fun crinkly sounds but aren’t so fun if they are accidentally eaten.